NicoWeio/blinkist/README.md

 # About this repository

 ## Features
+### File formats
-This program downloads Blinkist's “free daily” in all available languages.
+This program downloads books from Blinkist.
-It saves…
+To be precise, it saves…
 - the (almost) raw API responses
   - as YAML
   - This includes things like categories or ratings which are not saved elsewhere.